davetcc/hugojoomla/README.md

 links on before converting).

 Hugo Joomla is been tested by attempting to convert http://www.thecoderscorner.com from Joomla to Hugo.
 As per the hugo author, I found that I spent more time working around Joomla than with it.
-I'm now 90% of the way through converting over, the outstanding issues give some idea what is missing.
+I'm now all but complete converting over, what's remaining is more to do with learning Hugo than anything else.
 At the moment, all articles will be ported over as the type "blog".

 Designed for use with the static Hugo CMS: http://hugo.go.io